 To summarize the crapfest that has been my health and state-of-mind this year, basically I’ve been fatigued, packing on weight, losing my hair, sleepless, and mentally flaky along with a whole host of other vague ailments that have been dragging me down physically and emotionally.
 In hindsight, the symptoms have been building for a couple of years but reached a noticeable apex this summer when I finally put the pieces together.
 Granted, I thought it was an entirely different problem but that’s why we have doctors to sort this stuff out for us.

 Once you reconcile the notion that you have a lump growing in your head but that it’s not going to kill you, you just have to get on with how to deal with it.
 In my case I get to embrace better living through chemistry.
 So with a magic little pill from my fabulous endocrinologist I’m on the mend and getting back to myself.
-After all of the personal drama surrounding this, it comes down to a simple solution with fairly speedy results.
-As a side note, imagine the irony I feel that it’s easier to get rid of my tumor than my house.
+After all of the personal drama surrounding this, it comes down to a simple solution that should mean the demise of Petunia over the next few years.

 In the big scheme of things, Petunia is small beans in terms of all of the health problems we can potentially face in our lifetimes.
 In the end, I’ll probably eventually consider her simply a nuisance in spite of the grief she’s caused.